 In 1999 members of the committees of four local societies: Ku-ring-gai Orchid Society, Manly Warringah Orchid Society, North Shore Orchid Society, and the Warringah Group of the Australasian Native Orchid Society, got together to discuss the idea of putting on an orchid event together.
 As all orchid societies are well aware, it has been getting harder and harder to find suitable venues for shows.
 Shopping centres have changed their policies and prize money sponsorship has become scarce.

 We thought maybe we could do something in our area, and we did.
-The joint societies’ organising committee quickly became a cohesive unit and worked well, efficiently, and hard, and the first Fair took place on Friday, Saturday & Sunday, 18th, 19th & 20th August 2000.
+The joint societies’ organising committee quickly became a cohesive unit and worked well, efficiently, and hard, and the first Fair took place on Friday, Saturday & Sunday, the 18th, 19th & 20th of August 2000.
 As August approached, the committee was excited but apprehensive, but we had good support from participating societies with large displays planned by the four organising societies plus Eastwood, S.P.E.C.I.E.S., and the Cymbidium Club, and also Royale Orchids.

-In the other hall we had carefully planned the layout for the stalls for vendors of orchids, pots and fertilisers, etc. The four organising societies for the St Ives Orchid Fair also had a joint sales table.
+In the other hall we had carefully planned the layout for the stalls for vendors of orchids, pots, and fertilizers, etc. The four organising societies for the St Ives Orchid Fair also had a joint sales table.
 After all, for the amount of effort put in by them to stage an event like this, it is only fair that the members of the societies who do the work get some benefit.

 In issuing invitations to vendors the organising committee was aware of the desirability of providing a wide range of quality orchids for sale.
 The idea was that buyers would have plenty of choices, and should be satisfied whether they were after flowering plants or the latest seedlings.
 People would be able to choose from a selection including Cymbidiums, Phalaenopsis, Oncidiums, Cattleyas, native Dendrobiums, Sarcochilus, as well as Australasian species and hybrids, Masdevallias, Zygopetalums and many exotic species,.
-There are always new and exciting hybrids and species from our interstate and NSW venders being released at the St Ives Fair.
+There are always new and exciting hybrids and species from our interstate and NSW vendors being released at the St Ives Fair.

 It would not matter whether visitors went to the sales hall or displays first, as the one entrance fee would cover both halls.

 The set-up for the displays took place on Thursday, 15th August 2000, with judging that night.
 The full local AOC judging panel was required and it was a long night.
-The quality of the orchids was high and there were a number of quality awards granted, and an Award of Cultural Commendation to a superbly flowered plant of Dockrillia teretifolia.
+The quality of the orchids was high and there were a number of quality awards granted and an Award of Cultural Commendation to a superbly flowered plant of Dockrillia teretifolia.
 Grand Champion Orchid was Dendi Orchids’ Potinara Free Spirit ‘Laina’.

-Any fears the organising committee had that the event would not be popular had evaporated by midday on the Friday.
+Any fears the organising committee had that the event would not be popular had evaporated by midday on Friday.
 Orchid lovers certainly like to get to the sales tables early!

 The first year the weather was just about perfect.
 The second year it was not so kind, with strong winds some days and overcast conditions.
 But that is Sydney in August and there is nothing we can do about the weather.
 It didn’t matter though because the displays and sales are indoors.
-Despite the weather, attendance figures improved the second year and we are now confident that the combination of quality displays and quality vendors is a winner.
+Despite the weather, attendance figures improved in the second year and we are now confident that the combination of quality displays and quality vendors is a winner.

 It seemed we had a successful formula, and the event was repeated in 2001 and every year since.
-The quality of the displays each year has remained exceptionally high providing a bench mark for the other Fairs in NSW.
+The quality of the displays each year has remained exceptionally high providing a benchmark for the other Fairs in NSW.